annaskoulikari/learninggit/README.md

 To install Git for Microsoft Windows, go to [https://git-scm.com/download/win](https://git-scm.com/download/win).

 For the Learning Git book, we recommend you use the first and main download option to install Git which provides an installer.
 To do so, select the **Click here to download** link.
-This will download an installer which will go through several step-by step instructions to take you through the installation process.
+This will download an installer that you will use to go through the step-by step installation process.
 You should accept all the default settings as you go through the installer.

 By using this download option to install Git, you will also have a version of Git installed which is definitely greater than 2.23 which is the minimum version we recommend in order to have access to all the commands in this book.